k4yt3x/scutum/README.md

 This software is designed to be compact and effective.
 Currently it can support only one interface at a time.
 Traffic will only be allowed on one interface.
 We are looking into possibilities of supporting multiple interfaces at once.

+## 2.10.2 (May 5, 2019)

+1. Fixed nftables ARP issues.
+ARP packets are now correctly blocked in the arp table instead of inet.
+1. Replaced format strings with f-strings.

 ## 2.10.0 (November 2, 2018)

 1. Fixed the problem when SCUTUM is first enabled, gateway MAC address is not